FREE SHIPPING on purchases over 1,500 CZK 📦

 Skin preparation

-Clean and dry the skin at the application site — free of creams or oils.
+Clean and dry the skin at the application site — without creams or oils.

 2